byronwall/data-viz/README.md

 - Improve handling of times stamps
 - Create a `LineChart` that favors plotting time series data with a line
 - Create a `HeatMap` that shows a matrix of values - default to counts
+- Create a `BoxPlot` that shows a box plot of the data
 - Need a color legend type that can be rendered
 - Need a Markdown text type that can be rendered